bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 14.5 Code Execution Coverage pp 204
+Ch 15 Ruby and Its World pp 209